 What is the purpose of a concluding paragraph?

-This is the first of three lessons about Writing Concluding Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Writing Concluding Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the three sections of an academic essay